Undergraduate Financial Aid

 Applying for Aid

 Emory's Office of Financial Aid administers federal, state and university need-based aid.
 Types of assistance include grants, scholarships, loans and employment.
+The office guidance and assistance for undergraduate specialties:

 Students should complete the FAFSA (Free Application for Federal Student Aid) to be considered for federal financial assistance.